+6281808995555

-Looking for an alternative hiking spot besides Mount Agung and Mount Batur, Did you know that Mount Catur, located near Lake Beratan in Bedugul, is Bali’s fourth-highest mountain?
-Mount Catur, also known as Puncak Mangu, is one of Bali most scenic and revered mountain destinations.
-This incredible destination offers a mix of adventure, breathtaking views, and spiritual charm.
+Looking for an alternative hiking spot besides Mount Agung and Mount Batur?
+Did you know that Mount Catur, located near Lake Beratan in Bedugul, is Bali’s fourth-highest mountain?
+Also known as Puncak Mangu, it is one of Bali’s most scenic and revered mountain destinations.
+This incredible spot offers a mix of adventure, breathtaking views, and spiritual charm.
 Whether you’re chasing the thrill of trekking or just want to soak in the serene mountain vibes, Mount Catur is the perfect escape.
-Ready to discover Bali from a whole new height?

 The Majestic Mount Catur or Puncak Mangu